A Unified Framework for Inference with General Missingness Patterns and Machine Learning Imputation: Setup

 Missing data mechanisms play an important role in dictating how researchers should deal with the missingness in data analyses~\citep{rubin1976inference}.
 Here we provide a brief overview for completeness and refer readers to \citet{little2019statistical} for a comprehensive, book-length treatment of this topic.
 Based on how the conditional distribution of the coarsening index $\cC_i$ given $\boldsymbol{Y}_i$ can be simplified, a few general categories with distinct analytic implications can be defined \citep{tsiatis2006semiparametric}.
-In the simplest case with the most restrictive assumption, the probability distribution of the coarsening index $\cC_i$ does not depend on any observed or unobserved variables, namely, $\pi(\cC_i = k| \boldsymbol{Y}_i; \vomega) = \pi(\cC_i; \vomega)$ where $\vomega$ is a vector of parameters of the conditional distribution.
-In this scenario, we consider the data to be missing completely at random (MCAR).
-A more common and realistic case compared to MCAR is that the missingness pattern depends on variables that are observed: $\pi(\cC_i | \boldsymbol{Y}_i; \vomega) = \pi(\cC_i | \boldsymbol{Y}_{i, \obs}; \vomega)$, referred to as missing at random (MAR).
+In the simplest case with the most restrictive assumption of missing completely at random (MCAR), the probability distribution of the coarsening index $\cC_i$ does not depend on any observed or unobserved variables, namely, $\pi(\cC_i = k| \boldsymbol{Y}_i; \vomega) = \pi(\cC_i; \vomega)$ where $\vomega$ is a vector of parameters of the conditional distribution.
+A more common and realistic case compared to MCAR is that the probability of a missingness pattern only depends on observed variables: $\pi(\cC_i | \boldsymbol{Y}_i; \vomega) = \pi(\cC_i | \boldsymbol{Y}_{i, \obs}; \vomega)$, referred to as missing at random (MAR).
 If the missingness depends on the missing values themselves: $\pi(\cC_i | \boldsymbol{Y}_i; \vomega) = \pi(\cC_i | \boldsymbol{Y}_{i, \obs}, \boldsymbol{Y}_{i, \mis}; \vomega),$ it is referred to as missing not at random (MNAR).
-In practice, the MAR assumption is more commonly considered because it does not suffer from the identifiability problems that exists in the MNAR assumption, yet it is weaker than the MCAR assumption~\citep{tsiatis2006semiparametric}.
+In practice, the MAR assumption is more commonly considered because it does not suffer from the identifiability problems that exist in the MNAR assumption, yet it is weaker than the MCAR assumption~\citep{tsiatis2006semiparametric}.
 In this paper, we will introduce and provide theoretical analyses of our methods under the MAR assumption.